BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

  az network nic ip-config create --resource-group SIOS-SUSE --nic-name NIC_APP-azsuascs1 --private-ip-address 11.1.2.60 --name S4DASCS
  ```

+  Note:

+- SIOS Enhanced IP GenApp adds 2 mins to the failover time

+- It can be used in scenaio's where ILB is not avialble

+- While using Azure ILB, this step is not required

 The SIOS IP Recovery Kit to failover the IP between the cluster nodes.

 Please refer the following links to create the resources